 Most recently, I served as the CEO and development strategist for an independent real estate brokerage and the President of a small business solutions consulting firm.
 Having achieved a Master’s Degree in Business Administration with a Marketing and Business Management concentration, along with professional experience in graphic design, marketing strategy and public relations, I decided to serve my community by coaching small local businesses and nonprofits on branding, development and communication strategies.
 I truly wished to serve and assist small businesses attain their goals while building meaningful relationships in my community.
 However, when an opportunity arose to work with the Foundation, I knew that the Lord was steering me in a new direction.
 I am passionate about my work with the Foundation and Development Company and feel truly blessed to have this opportunity.

-Additionally, I am the proud Mommy of two children, Madeline, six years old, and Sullivan, four years old.
+Additionally, I am the proud Mommy of two children, Madeline, seven years old, and Sullivan, four years old.
 They are the embodiment of joy and happiness in my life.
-Having inherited my love of animals, Madeline and Sullivan have several other family members to care for: two dogs, one cat, eight horses, two kune kune piglets and Mr. Doodle, our rooster.
+Having inherited my love of animals, Madeline and Sullivan have several other family members to care for: two dogs, one cat, nine horses, two kune kune piglets and Gus, Mary, and Jane (the geese).
 We are blessed as a family to live on a 125 acre farm, known as Magic Springs.
 Our family motto is love in all seasons and we strive to love one another as the Lord loves us.